Change of Status to F-1

 Obtaining an I-20

-If you are applying for admission to UB and requesting to change your change of status via travel prior to the start of your first semester, then the Office of International Admissions will issue your I-20.
-As a part of the admissions process, you will receive instructions explaining which documents you need to provide in order to receive an I-20.
+If you are applying for admission to UB and requesting to change your change of status via travel before the start of your first semester, then the Office of International Admissions will issue your I-20.
+As a part of the admissions process, you will receive instructions explaining which documents you must provide to receive an I-20.

-If you are already admitted to UB and are currently enrolled as a student, ISS will need the following to issue an "initial" I-20:
+If you are already admitted to UB and are currently enrolled as a student, ISS will issue your I-20.

 Change of Status via Travel Process